 The District maintains a full complement of insurance coverage in accordance with Arizona Revised Statutes.
 Liability coverage is carried on a broad basis, including errors and omissions and "wrongful acts" coverage and is maintained with the policy limits in excess of \$50,000,000.
 Property coverage is maintained on a replacement value basis in accordance with an agreed upon schedule of values.
-Additional coverage includes: auto fleet liability, crime and fidelity coverage, cyber liability, machinery insurance, boiler and workers' compensation, and student athlete and accident coverage.
+Additional coverage includes: auto fleet liability, crime and fidelity coverage, cyber liability, non-owned aircraft, boiler and machinery insurance, workers' compensation, and student athlete and accident coverage.